 SSG Christopher Gordon

 SSG Gordon spent a year recovering at Walter Reed Medical Center, undergoing several surgeries and learning how to walk with a prosthetic leg.
-His health and pain level vary from day to day, and on the bad days, he resorts to using crutches to aid in his mobility.
+His health and pain level varies from day to day, and on the bad days, he resorts to using crutches to aid in his mobility.

 Christopher says he wants all HFOT donors and supporters to know they are making a difference.
-“Being provided a mortgage-free, specially adapted home is truly life-changing.
+“Being provided a specially adapted custom home is truly life-changing.
 There are not enough words to express my gratitude,” he says.

 - America’s Best Racing, May 4, 2018 In a world far from the pastoral bluegrass fields of Kentucky and the pleasures of mint juleps and horse racing, Army Staff Sergeant Chris Gordon was serving in the A Company, the 1-5 Infantry Regiment of the 25th Infantry Division in Tal Afar, Iraq.
 Read more.

 - Nonprofit donates adapted Groveland home to injured Iraq War Veteran

 - Disabled vet Chris Gordon cuts ribbon on new home